Free UK Delivery on orders over £75*

 Brewing since 1974

-Our stock includes many different varieties of whiskeyrum, gin, brandy, and vodka, enabling any brewer to produce a spirits or liqueurs for themselves at a fraction a commercial bottle in the high street would cost.
+Our stock includes many varieties of whiskeyrumginbrandy, and Vodka, enabling any brewer to produce spirits or liqueurs for themselves at a fraction of what a commercial bottle in the high street would cost.

 Distilling Spirit - A Guide for Beginners

-Home distilling spirits and liqueurs is quite an easy process, not much dissimilar to brewing wine, beer or cider.
+Home distilling spirits and liqueurs is easy, and you can also use most of the equipment needed when brewing wine, beer or cider.

 As with all home brewing, the mantra is cleanliness.
-All the distilling equipment you use should be clean and sterilised as any bacteria can spoil your brew.
+All the distilling equipment you use should be clean and sterilised, as bacteria can spoil your brew.

 Even temperature control is also essential as significant fluctuations can be harmful.
-If you find that this is a problem, there are different kinds of homebrew heaters available at a very reasonable cost to solve this problem, and they will ensure you have a good mash.
+If you find this is a problem, there are different kinds of homebrew heaters available at a very reasonable cost to solve this problem, and they will ensure you have a good mash.
+Making your spirits can be fun and rewarding as there are good savings to be made.
+We recommend the mini distillery kit for anyone who has not made Spirits.
+This contains all the necessary equipment, products, and helpful instructions at a very reasonable price.

 BREWING SUPPLIES NEEDED